 I selected “Wait for the Fix.”
 What is the fix and when will we receive it?<

 The fix is a short extension cable that is compatible with the out-of-spec sensor connector and will securely connect the sensors to the monitor.
 We are currently working with manufacturing to clarify the timelines.

 Why do I have to replace my Sense monitor and not just the sensors?

 Even though your monitor is not affected, we need to swap out both the monitor and the sensors because we calibrate these as a paired set.
 We will replace both your Sense monitor and affected sensors.
 It is very important that your electrician replace both items in order to ensure system accuracy.

 If I have Sense Solar, are the solar sensors also affected?

 No. If you have Sense Solar, your electrician will only need to replace your Sense monitor and the standard set of sensors.
 You will not need to replace the solar sensors because these were produced at a different time than the monitor sensors and due not require calibration.
 The issue is isolated to one small batch of monitor sensors only.

-What are you doing to prevent this from happening?
+What are you doing to prevent this from happening in the future?

 Although we conduct rigorous quality tests during manufacturing, this problem only occurs after repeatedly connecting the sensor to the monitor.
 We are now developing additional quality tests to address this during manufacturing.
 We are also conducting new signal tests to verify the performance of all currently installed Sense monitors.